Bob Graham Round: The Bob Graham Club 24 Hour Club

 The second requirement effectively prevents solo rounds counting for club membership though several runners, both club members and non-members, have made solo rounds.

 The club decided that from 1 January 2020, they will no longer accept rounds that use paid-for or commercial guiding services, in keeping with the ethos of the club of voluntary and mutual support.

+The club had accepted 2,925 members by the end of 2024.